aksb15/aksb15/README.md

 I bring a unique mix of **business expertise + technical skills**, bridging the gap between data engineering and decision-making to deliver high-impact solutions.

+As most of my prior work is confidential, this portfolio is a work in progress.
+I’m building new examples using public datasets to demonstrate my skills while continuing to expand my project showcase.
 ---

 ## 🔧 Skills & Tools